Poison Ivy II: Lily: Plot

 Lily is a sheltered art student from Michigan attending college in California.
-She finds an apartment, and she soon notices that her roommates, Tanya (a friendly lesbian artist who becomes a good friend to Lily), Bridgette (a cruel and taunting artist who initially takes an immediate dislike to her), and Robert (the silent but talented musician), all art students, aren't quite normal.

-One day, Lily discovers a box of items belonging to Ivy, a girl that she has never met before.
+She finds an apartment and soon notices that her roommates, Tanya (a friendly lesbian artist who becomes a good friend to Lily), Bridgette (a cruel and taunting artist who initially takes an immediate dislike to her), and Robert (the silent but talented musician), aren't quite normal.
+One day, Lily discovers a box of items belonging to a girl named Ivy.
 In the box, she finds nude pictures of the girl and her diary.
-She is soon drawn to the content, also desiring to have the girl's sexual confidence and fearlessness.
+She is immediately drawn to the content, desiring to have the girl's sexual confidence and fearlessness.
 In class, she has trouble expressing herself, unlike Gredin, an attractive co-student and sculptor whom she soon starts dating.
-Meanwhile, she has found a job, babysitting Daphna, the daughter of her art teacher Donald Falk, who betrayed his wife and had sex with other women.
+Meanwhile, she has found a job babysitting Daphna, the daughter of her art teacher Donald Falk, a man who has betrayed his wife multiple times by having sex with his female students.